microsoft/WhatTheHack/xxx-AzureRouteServer/Coach/README.md

 ### Student Resources

 Before the hack, it is the Coach's responsibility to download and package up the contents of the `/Student/Resources` folder of this hack into a "Resources.zip" file.
 The coach should then provide a copy of the Resources.zip file to all students at the start of the hack.
 For this hack, please provide the contents of the following files.
-1. [Hub and Spoke](./Resources/HubAndSpoke.azcli) Azure CLI Script file.
+- [Hub and Spoke](./Resources/HubAndSpoke.azcli) Azure CLI Script file.
 This files contain the creations of a Hub and Spoke topology with Linux VMs.
-2. [Readme file](./Resources/HubAndSpokeReadme.md).
-This file contains the username and password of the Virtual machine as well as an inventory of the elements of the script above.
+- Username and password must be provided to the students for the Ubuntu VMs
+	-username: azureuser
+	-psswd: Msft123Msft123

+**NOTE:** The script deploys Active/Active VPNs with BGP and the correspondent Vnet Peering attributes for transitivity.
+However, other aspects such as configuring Local Network Gateways, setting up required Route Tables (UDRs) will need to be done manually.
+Simulated on-premises and Central NVA templates are provided separately throughout the challenge

 Always refer students to the [What The Hack website](https://aka.ms/wth) for the student guide: [https://aka.ms/wth](https://aka.ms/wth)